MrSmith33/nihlang/doc/vm_memory.md

     - trap
     - Somehow support 2 pointers per register.
 This would probably mean supporting several arithmetic operations, like shifting left/right by 32.

-13. If we overwrite the whole pointer with small writes, should it remain the pointer? (yes)
+13. If we overwrite the whole pointer with small writes, should it remain the pointer? (yes, we will overwrite just the offset)

 VM limitations:
 - Only aligned pointers (aligned by pointer size)